eugenividal/Data-Analysis-and-Visualisation-of-Crime-in-Chicago/README.md

 We first prepare the data, creating, transforming and cleaning the variables we are interested in.
 Then, we perform the statistical analysis through line graphs, bar graphs and heat-maps which will answer each of our research questions.

-The report has been done with `Rmarkdown` and it is code reproducible.
-However, due to space limitation (it should not be more than 6 pages in total) does not include all the code written for its performance. <sup></sup>^[To see the whole code visit https://github.com/eugenividal/Chicago-Crime-Data-Analysis.]

 ## Results

 ### Data preparation